Episode Transcript

 without really knowing it, like at the time, your career

-was taking off, so the universe was like like it's coming,
+was taking off, so the universe.

-Like I'm not going to participate in the dinner.
+a drink, like I'm not going to participate in the dinner.

 I would have to do that all the time.
 Or

-And then I remember that, Like people are like, what
+And then I remember that.
+Like people are like, what

 success mean to you, and I'm like, in the early day,